 First be sure the criminal is truly stopped and not faking.
 Keep him covered, but avoid approaching or touching him.
-Keep your distance!
+Keep your distance, and if possible, get behind cover!
 The last thing you want is to become involved in a wrestling match with a wounded, crazed criminal desperate to get his hands on your handgun.
 If his weapon is near him on the ground and you can safely move it out of his reach, do so, but again, do not place yourself within lunging reach of the person who just threatened to kill you.

 Immediately call the police: Tell them there has been a shooting, the shooter is down, and you’re keeping them at gunpoint.
 Tell them they need to send an ambulance.
 Tell the police as little as possible.
 Know that they are recording what you say and will use it against you.
 Do not blurt out “I just killed a guy!” or anything remotely like it.
 Ideally, you will tell them no more than I’ve suggested here, with the exception of the exact location, your name, etc.